 Greenberg notably helped relaunch a US-Kazakhstan Congressional Caucus, contacting the offices of Reps.
 Gregory Meeks, D-N.Y., Steve Chabot, R-Ohio, and Robert Aderholt, R-Ala., dozens of times in the weeks before they launched the group in November 2019.

-Finally, in December 2019, the ministry hired RJI Capital Corporation of Washington for a flat fee of $100,000 to develop a congressional lobbying strategy.
+Finally, in December 2019, the ministry hired RJI Capital Corporation of Washington for a flat fee of $100,000 to develop a congressional lobbying strategy, followed by a year-long, $3 million contract in February.
 Hutton-Transcon Joint Venture registered as an RJI subcontractor for $50,000 per month a week later.
-The fee was increased to $60,000 a month in February.
+The fee was increased to $60,000 a month later.